-Your HVAC Unit
+Your HVAC unit

 While we do not plan on diving too deep into everything that makes up your HVAC unit in this post (don’t worry, we’ll do a post on that soon), we do want to briefly introduce some of the main components.
 To summarize, this includes the heat exchanger, blower motor, combustion chamber, condenser, evaporator, and the thermostat.
 If the only one that sounds familiar to you is the thermostat, you are in the majority of all homeowners.
 Most people do not learn the inner workings of their HVAC systems simply because there is no inherent need to.
 When issues arise with the HVAC, the professionals are called in, and the Madison, AL heating and cooling professionals are from Valley Heating and Cooling.

-What is Head Pressure?
+What is head pressure?

 Now that we have introduced you to the insides of your HVAC unit, we want to talk about head pressure.
 Head pressure is also sometimes referred to as discharge pressure or high side pressure.
 The output side of the compressor in an HVAC unit generates this pressure, and it can be affected by many variables.
 For instance, the condenser fan’s size and speed can play into the head pressure, as can the condenser coil’s overall condition and how clean it is.
 Lastly, how big the discharge line is can play a part in the head pressure.